salsita/redux-ducks/README.md

 > Redux toolset for isolating state as defined by ducks-modular-redux proposal.

+**Don't use the package in production yet, it's just a proof of concept**

 State isolation implementation based on [ducks-modular-redux proposal](https://github.com/erikras/ducks-modular-redux).

 ## Usage